lailaeliotti1/HOME_FBU/README.md

 * User can login
 * User can enter preferences
 * User can scroll through real estate, and view pictures
-* User can save houses to profile for later
 * User can logout

 **Optional Nice-to-have Stories**

 * [fill in your required user stories here]
-* ...
+* User can view closest houses to them or close in compability by recommendation.
 * User can schedule a virtual tour
 * User can share house via text
-* User can view closest houses to them or close in compability by recommendation.

 ### 2. Screen Archetypes